charlielidbury/lambda-nodejs-lightsail-backup-multi-instance/README.md

         const backupMonthsMax = 3; // keep at least 3  monthly  backups
 </code></pre>

-Set the name and the region accordingly to your settings in the line
+Set the region accordingly to your settings in the line
  <pre><code>
-      const instanceName = "LAMP_Stack-2GB-Frankfurt-1"
       AWS.config.update({ region: 'eu-central-1' });
 </code></pre>